ieeeupsb/workshop_arduino/content/gettingStarted.md

 ![connection](./images/selecionar_biblioteca.png "Selecionar Biblioteca") </br>

 ## Arduino IDE - Uploading Code
-As all aspets on this workshop step, this process will become automatic.
+As all aspects on this workshop step, this process will become automatic.
 Here is how you compile, upload and communicate with your Arduino.</br>
 ![connection](./images/IDE.PNG "IDE") </br>

 1 - Compile - This button DOES NOT upload you code to the arduino, it just compiles your code.
 If there is any error, you will be noticed on the panel at the bottom.</br>